Portal

 File management

-You can access files using the UI on the portal by going to the top bar: Files >
+You can access files on the Portal from the menu bar: Files >

 Your Storage Location (e.g., home, work, scratch, or group directories).